EnactProtocol/encat-spec-and-tools/README.md

 ## What is Enact?

-**Enact** revolutionizes how tools are defined, packaged, and shared.
+**Enact** revolutionizes how AI tools are defined, packaged, and shared.

-is a protocol that complements the [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol) by providing a standardized way to define, package, discover, secure, and manage AI tools.
+Enact is a protocol that complements the [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol) by providing a standardized way to define, package, discover, and secure AI tools.

 While MCP enables communication between AI models and tools, **Enact handles the complete lifecycle of those tools**—ensuring they are:

 * 🌐 **Discoverable** — semantically searchable across registries
 * 📦 **Packaged** — defined in a consistent, executable format
-* 🔐 **Secure** — protected with cryptographic signatures and sandboxing
+* 🔐 **Secure** — protected with cryptographic signatures
 * 🕒 **Reproducible** — versioned with commit pinning for reliability
-* ⚙️ **Configurable** — managed through standardized environment definitions

-> **Enact provides the standards for packaging, securing, and discovering MCP tools**
+> **Enact provides the standards for packaging, securing, and discovering tools**

 ---

 ## 🧠 How Enact Extends MCP

-MCP defines [tools](https://modelcontextprotocol.io/docs/concepts/tools) with a basic structure:
+MCP defines [tools](https://modelcontextprotocol.io/docs/concepts/tools) with a basic structure, but doesn't address the complete tool lifecycle.
+Enact fills this gap:

 ```yaml
 name: string          # Unique identifier for the tool